 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Chelmsley Wood lawyer is on the Skipton conveyancing panel.

-I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what should have been a straight forward, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what should have been a quick, no chain conveyancing.
 Chelmsley Wood is where the house is located.
-Can you shed any light on this issue?
+Can you offer any guidance?

-Flying freeholds in Chelmsley Wood are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Chelmsley Wood you would need to get your solicitor to go through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Chelmsley Wood are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Chelmsley Wood you would need to get your solicitor to go through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Chelmsley Wood may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 My husband and I are a couple of weeks into a leasehold purchase having been recommend to a firm by the selling agent to execute conveyancing in Chelmsley Wood.
 I am am extremely dissatisfied with the quality of service.
 Can you help me find new solicitors?